KittyGiraudel/SJSJ/_glossary/CHAKRA.md

 ---
 title: Chakra
-excerpt: JavaScript engine developed by Microsoft for it's Edge browser.
-Can optionally be used with Node.js instead of V8.
+excerpt: a JavaScript engine developed by Microsoft for its Edge browser which could also be used with Node.js instead of V8.
 ---

 # Chakra